meenachan/-ToDowebsite/README.md

 # -ToDowebsite
  ToDo website

- Viewing the website as not an admin is an issue, because the code cannot find the HTML/CSS files.
+ Viewing the website as a guest/anyone but admin is an issue, because the code cannot find the HTML/CSS files.

 However, viewing http://127.0.0.1:8100/admin will take you to a login page.
 Logging in will allow a user to see their current dashboard.
 This dashboard is remembered even when the user logs out and comes back in.
 I accidentally made a database and have no idea how.